dex1t/sparrowbot/README.md

 # Sparrow Bot

-a Slack Bot to interact with Twitter for Customer Success :robot:
+a Slack Bot to interact with Twitter for Customer Support :robot:
 a.k.a micro Twitter client on Slack.

 ## Features